-Section II introduces a few definitions regarding passivity, boundedness and corollaries in regards to stability.
-Section III provides an appropriate model to describe the quad-rotor dynamics as it relates to statements in regards to designing a controller for the quad-rotor.
+Section II introduces a few definitions regarding passivity, boundedness, and corollaries regarding stability.
+Section III provides an appropriate model to describe the quad-rotor dynamics as it relates to statements regarding the design of a controller for the quad-rotor.
 Section IV provides a description of our control implementation and corresponding stability arguments which lead us to an overall feasible control design.
 Section V provides a detailed discussion of a detailed simulation of our control system used to control a detailed model of the STARMAC quad-rotor helicopter which includes highly non-linear blade-flapping effects [6].
 Section VI presents our conclusions and points to future research directions.